djrumala/djrumala.github.io/_publications/2023-10-its-miccai_faimi.md

   * Both sequences (T1 and T2) prove suitable for the three-way classification task of CN, MCI, and AD.

 * Insights from GradCAM Visualization:
-    * Certain data splitting strategies may lead to shortcut learning, potentially due to identity confounding.
+    * Presence of shortcut learning found frem certain data splitting strategies: record-wise and late splits.

 ### GradCAM Visualization